-Where an asset is disposed of for an unquantified amount, the portion of the purchase price which cannot be quantified is deemed to accrue in the year that it becomes quantifiable.
+Where an asset is disposed of for an unquantified amount, the portion of the purchase price which cannot be quantified in that year is deemed to accrue in the year that it becomes quantifiable.
 Any recoupment, capital gain/loss arising from such transaction is deferred until such time as the consideration becomes quantifiable.

-If the asset is brought into use in year 1, but the consideration only becomes quantifiable in year 2, the wear and tear for year 1 and year 2 will be claimed in year 2.
+For example, if the asset is brought into use in year 1, but the consideration only becomes quantifiable in year 2, the wear and tear for year 1 and year 2 will be claimed in year 2.